You are here: HomeOur FaithWorship Expressions › Music

 Music

-The Salvation Army is renowned worldwide for their music.
-Dynamic brass bands, choirs (otherwise known as Songsters) and contemporary music fill Salvation Army churches across Australia each week.
-But whether it be in church, on street corners, or in concert halls, the music of the Salvos is a sound that will inspire worshippers and listeners everywhere.
+The Salvation Army is known worldwide for its music.
+Dynamic brass bands, choirs (otherwise known as ‘Songsters’) and contemporary music fill Salvation Army churches across Australia each week.
+But whether it be in church, on street corners, or in concert halls, the music of the Salvos is a sound that inspires worshippers and listeners everywhere.

 Music is an important part of The Salvation Army worship experience.
-Through music, we have the opportunity to express gratitude, reverence, and love for God.
+Through music, we express gratitude, reverence, and love for God.

-Every corps has a different flavour of music but regardless of style or preference there is one element that every church has in common - the songs are Christ-centred and hold a message of hope that speaks to even the most broken of hearts.
+Every corps has a different flavour of music but regardless of style or preference there is one element that we all have in common — the songs and hold a message of hope that speaks to even the most broken of hearts.

-Whether it be a contemporary band with modern instruments, a brass band playing songs rich in tradition or a choir of voices encouraging all to sing-along, music is a way for Salvos to express their worship to God.
+Whether it be a contemporary band with modern instruments, a brass band playing songs rich in tradition, or a choir of voices encouraging all to sing-along, music is a way for Salvos to voice their worship to God.

 “Come, let us sing for joy to the Lord; let us shout aloud to the Rock of our salvation.”
 (Psalm 95:1, NIV)